 Do I need to bring anything?

-Although we have a few yoga mats to loan, you need to have your own mat if you are going to practice yoga.
+Although we have yoga mats to loan, you need to have your own mat if you are going to practice yoga.
 It’s more hygienic, and more importantly, having your own mat will make it much more likely you will unroll it at home!
 The mats we sell in the studio are eco yoga mats.
 They are a little more expensive than “regular” mats, but they last longer, are free of toxins, and are completely biodegradable.
-If you are attending an Ashtanga or Vinyasa class, please bring a hand towel.
-You might also want to bring water, though we suggest you drink before and after, and not during practice.
+If you are attending a Vinyasa class, you may want to bring a hand towel and water, though we suggest you drink before and after, and not during practice.

 When should I eat, and do I need water?